applebiter/jackdaw/docs/TIMEMACHINE.md

-# Timemachine Plugin - Retroactive Recording
+# Ring Buffer Recorder - Retroactive Recording

 ## Overview

-The Timemachine plugin integrates JACK Timemachine, a tool that maintains a continuous buffer of recent audio.
-This lets you "go back in time" and save what was just played or recorded, perfect for capturing spontaneous musical ideas.
+The Ring Buffer Recorder plugin provides retroactive audio recording using a Python-based implementation.
+It maintains a continuous buffer of recent audio, letting you "go back in time" and save what was just played or recorded - perfect for capturing spontaneous musical ideas.

 **Use case**: You're improvising on piano, play something brilliant, and realize you need to save it *after* it's already happened.
-Timemachine makes this possible.
+The ring buffer makes this possible.

 ## How It Works

-1. **Continuous Buffer**: Timemachine runs in the background, constantly recording audio into a rolling buffer (default: 30 seconds)
+1. **Continuous Buffer**: A Python JACK client runs in the background, constantly recording audio into a rolling buffer (default: 30 seconds)
-2. **Retroactive Save**: When you say "save that", it writes the buffer contents to a WAV file
+2. **Retroactive Save**: When you say "save that", it writes the buffer contents to a timestamped WAV file
 3. **Zero Latency**: The buffer is always recording, so there's no delay when you trigger a save
+4. **Fully Headless**: Pure Python implementation - no GUI, no clicking, fully voice-controlled

 Think of it as a DVR for your audio interface - constantly recording, ready to save on demand.